timm/coffee-mine/README.md

 Why "Knife"?
 ------------

-William of Occam was a 14th-century English logician proposed Occam's _Razor_:
+William of Occam was a 14th-century English logician proposed Occam's _Razor_ :

 > _Entia non sunt multiplicanda praeter necessitatem._

 Or, in English, "entities must not be multiplied beyond necessity".
-It is also a core principle of data mining, were it got tweaked a little.
+It is also a core principle of data mining, where it got tweaked a little.
 The best theory, according to data miners, is the one that minimizes _both_ theory size _and_ its number of errors: see [http://en.wikipedia.org/wiki/Minimum_message_length].

 But that is all geek land.
 Here, I just say I prefer _knife_ to _razor_ since the latter just sounds like I'm just trimming